hackclub/jams/jams/singles/components-in-a-cap/en-US.md

 ## Getting Artistic

-Now, throw you are into the schematic!
+Now, throw your art into the schematic!
 This will be on a silk layer, so it will not impact your wiring.

 ![Make First Pcb](https://cloud-l9r67m3n3-hack-club-bot.vercel.app/0add_in_the_art.gif)